crowdengage/spektrixpython/README.md

 events = SpektrixRequest('events').get()
 print events

-# Create a new basket and print the Id
+# Create a new basket
-basket = SpektrixRequest('baskets').post()
+basket = SpektrixRequest('baskets').post()['id']

-print basket['id']
+# Add a merchandise item to the newly created basket
+endpoint = 'baskets/{}/merchandise'.format(basket)

+# Replace this stockItem Id with one from your Spektrix system.
+payload = {'stockItem':'1AHGJDSMMPLMPPGNLJBQVLBRSKVDLQRPP'}

+SpektrixRequest(endpoint).post(payload)
 ```

 ## License

 This module is licensed under the MIT License.
-Please see the LICENSE file for full details.
+Please see the LICENSE file for
+full details.